 Farrell is now 31, meaning that she is ineligible to file suit against Gabel under New York law: the statute of limitations on her case came into effect on her 23rd birthday.
 And that is why she travels to Albany, New York to lobby for the passage of the Child Victims Act.

-Opposition from the Catholic Church has stopped the bill from becoming law numerous times in New York as well as other states.
+That opposition has stopped the bill from becoming law numerous times in New York as well as other states.
 In California, the Catholic Church has urged its supporters to vote against legislation similar to the Child Victims Act.
 Fearful of the consequences of such a law passing, the Catholic Church of New York has rallied its followers and even spent thousands of dollars opposing such a law.

 There are good reasons why we have statutes of limitations.
 They were originally intended to prevent innocent people from being accused of crimes years after the fact, when memories fade or become faulty and witnesses are difficult to find.
 But when applied to sex abuse cases, statutes of limitations often hurt victims and protect predators.
 It may take years for a victim like Kevin Braney or Bridie Farrell to overcome the guilt and shame of sexual abuse and come forward with their stories, and by that time, it may be too late.
 It may also take time for anyone to believe their story, particularly if their abuser was a prominent figure like a Roman Catholic Church official.